Inhibitor 18-0-6 Pre-emergent Weed Control

 Prevent weeds from taking root.

 Weeds can distract from your lawn’s appeal and deprive grass of nutrients and water needed to thrive.
-That’s why Natural Alternative® offers pre-emergent weed control to help fight off pesky lawn invaders before they become a nuisance.
-Natural Alternative® Inhibitor 18-0-6 Pre-emergent Weed Control fights weeds and can be spread directly onto established turf to help prevent crabgrass and other annual weeds.
+That’s why Natural Alternative® offers pre-emergent weed control lawn treatment to help fight off pesky weed invaders before they become a nuisance.
+Natural Alternative® Inhibitor 18-0-6 Pre-emergent Weed Control fights all types of weeds and can be spread directly onto established turf to help prevent crabgrass and other annual weeds.

 We've got you covered

 Our Inhibitor can be used on a variety of grass types, including all Natural Alternative® seed selections.
-It also includes a mix of nitrogen and potassium to help your lawn thrive while preventing weed emergence.
+Inhibitor's pre-emergent lawn treatment also includes a mix of nitrogen and potassium to help your lawn thrive while preventing weed emergence.
 Our Inhibitor offers control against annual grass weeds like crabgrass, goosegrass, foxtails and more.
 It’s time to enjoy your outdoor space without being burdened by invaders sprouting up in your lawn.

 When to Apply